YunusEmreUyar/Django-blog/README.md

 #Fully Featured Django blog

+Styled with bootstrap 4 and used cdn's.

-blog folder is the main folder.
+'blog' folder is the main folder.
+And all logos and marks are fictional.